fabric8-analytics/fabric8-analytics-data-model/README.md

 ### How to run importer script?

-We can import data into graph from a folder where such JSON files are present.
-To prepare for such a setup, we can first load data from S3 onto a local folder.
+We can import data into graph from a directory where such JSON files are present.
+To prepare for such setup, we can first load data from S3 into a local directory.

 Example commands that can be used are: